eniomaiale1/uml-project-test-2022/README.md

    e.
 Sanity check:  Open your browser on localhost, using the appropriate port, to make sure the setup is working
 2. Create the application

    a.
-Using PHP, output a staff list organized by department, with the
-      supervisor as the first person showing in each department.
+Using PHP, output in HTML a hierarchical list of staff arranged by department, with the supervisor as the first person showing in each department

       b.
 Generate an API that outputs the data in JSON suitable for external applications to consume.
-3. Make your code available for review in advance of the presentation
+3. Make your code available for review in advance of the presentation (e.g., GitHub)
 ### Presentation:
 You will present your project to appropriate members of the UM Libraries in the Zoom meeting.
 You will explain your solution, identify any issues